benedictjones/EiM_MaterialProxy/README.md

 Note: this code has been developed using NGSpice 31.

 #### Windows
-A version of NGSpice is included in /NGSpice/ngspice.zip, the extracted contents must be **placed in the appropriate location**.
+A version of NGSpice is included in /NGSpice/ngspice.zip, the extracted contents must be placed in the appropriate location.
 For PySpice 1.4 (the current release) place Spice64 and Spice_dll in the PySpice module inside *PySpice\Spice\NgSpice*.
     e.g. for conda enviroment eim_env: *C:\Users\user\anaconda3\envs\eim_env\Lib\site-packages\PySpice\Spice\NgSpice*